simply-TOOBASED/ctf-writeups/2019/hxp 36C3 CTF 2019/Crypto/nacht/README.md

 So the key used is split up into 2 128-bit integers to form `r` and `s`, and then these are used with the message to form the authenticator.
 We know our message is 32 bytes, so `for i in range(0, divceil(len(data), 16))` turns into `for i in range(0, 2)`.
 Looking at the `create_tag` function, all it's doing is converting 16 bytes of our message to a number, and then adding it to the tag, which is then multiplied by `r` and taken modulo `P`, where P is `0x3fffffffffffffffffffffffffffffffb`.

 So we can define a `k1` and `k2` (2 128-bit integers which form the message), and then generate a modular equation in `k1` and `k2`, and then we can use a simple matrix to solve the modular equation.

-We have 32 equations, when we really only need 2.
+## Caveat

 However, although we can solve modular equations similar to solving regular equations (ie we only need 2 equations if we have 2 unknowns), the solution we get won't necessarily be right due to the fact that our solution is correct in modulo P, but since there are infinitely many values that are equal modulo P, our solution can be any one of them.